espressif/esp-idf/docs/api-guides/build-system.rst

 - ``COMPONENTS``: A list of component names to build into the project.
 Defaults to all components found in the COMPONENT_DIRS directories.
 - ``SRCDIRS``: Directories under the main project directory which contain project-specific "pseudo-components".
 Defaults to 'main'.
 The difference between specifying a directory here and specifying it under ``EXTRA_COMPONENT_DIRS`` is that a directory in ``SRCDIRS`` is a component itself (contains a file "component.mk"), whereas a directory in ``EXTRA_COMPONENT_DIRS`` contains component directories which contain a file "component.mk".
 See the `Example Project` for a concrete case of this.

+Running the ``make list-components`` target dumps many of these variables and can help debug the discovery of component directories.

 Component Makefiles
 -------------------